Angelina Jolie Reportedly Scarily Thin, Divorce Taking Toll On Both Brad And Angelina?

 It’s likely been a tough few months for former A-list couple Angelina Jolie and Brad Pitt.
 The estranged pair has been battling it out in the court room over the custody of their six children after Jolie filed for divorce in September when she insisted she would be seeking full physical custody of their children.

 Due to the fact that court documents were not made private for the initial months of the case, the media was sure to continuously report on the nasty events that were taking place between the two stars and their legal teams.
 It was finally agreed upon by Brad and Angelina that they would seal court documents for the good of their children.
-A joint statement was released as The Daily Mail shares.
+A joint statement was released as the Daily Mail shares.

 “The parties and their counsel have signed agreements to preserve the privacy rights of their children and family by keeping all court documents confidential and engaging a private judge to make any necessary legal decisions and to facilitate the expeditious resolution of any remaining issues.”

 Since this point the constant headlines about “he said, she said” accusations the two were firing at one another have dried up and the only news being reported on the former A-list couple revolves around rumored relationships and the toll the divorce seems to be taking on the stars physically.
-Inquisitr recently reported about Brad Pitt and his thin appearance since the divorce proceedings ramped up.
+The Inquisitr recently reported about Brad Pitt and his thin appearance since the divorce proceedings ramped up.
 However, new claims are also being made that Angelina has dropped more weight due to the stress of the most recent events.
-In addition there have been claims that the actress and human rights activist has been on the verge of a breakdown due to having been unprepared to take on the single parent role, like she had thought she was
+In addition, there have been claims that the actress and human rights activist has been on the verge of a breakdown due to having been unprepared to take on the single parent role, like she had thought she was.

 International Business Times has shared reports of a supposed insider who is said to be close to the beauty and relays that Angelina is down to her lowest weight ever, even though the star has been known for her slim physique.